dustinpfister/blog_posts/_posts/js-this-keyword.md

 ### 3 - Using js this Inside a function.

 This is where things can get a little confusing, as the this keyword can change depending on a lot of factors.
 I will cover as many of them as I am aware of here.
+The this keyword can refer to a whole lot of different things inside the body of a function depending on what kind of function it is, and if a function prototype method is being used.

 ### 3.1 - An es5 (non strict mode) IIFE and js this